Sitecore-Community/docs/search/solr/Configuring-Solr-for-use-with-Sitecore-8/index.md

 `<setting name="ContentSearch.Solr.EnableHttpCache" value="false" />` - change to false

 **Step 11.** Do Step 11 from following [article](http://www.dansolovay.com/2013/05/setting-up-solr-with-sitecore-7.html). - "It is also necessary to add Castle.Core and Castle.Windsor.
 For example version 3.1.0 for each.
 Getting these is tricky.
-You can create a solution and use NuGet, or you can pull them directly from the Nuget site, using https://www.nuget.org/api/v2/package/castle.windsor/3.1.0and https://www.nuget.org/api/v2/package/castle.core/3.1.0 Hitting these URLs on Chrome automatically downloads a .nupkg object, which you can rename to a zip archive.
+You can create a solution and use NuGet, or you can pull them directly from the Nuget site, using [https://www.nuget.org/api/v2/package/castle.windsor/3.1.0](https://www.nuget.org/api/v2/package/castle.windsor/3.1.0) and [https://www.nuget.org/api/v2/package/castle.core/3.1.0](https://www.nuget.org/api/v2/package/castle.core/3.1.0) Hitting these URLs on Chrome automatically downloads a .nupkg object, which you can rename to a zip archive.
 Both archives contain a "lib\net40-client" path.
 Copy Castle.Windsor.dll and Castle.Core.dll from lib\net40-client of each package to the website bin directory."

 **Step 12.** Do Step 12 from the same article (as in previous step). - "Finally, wire in the Inversion of Control logic by editing the Global.asax "Application" directive to read:
 `<%@Application Language='C#' Inherits="Sitecore.ContentSearch.SolrProvider.CastleWindsorIntegration.WindsorApplication" %>`"

 **Step 13.** If you get an `index has no configuration` exception after starting the site, check your config patch files for Lucene indexes that are missing the `<configuration />` element.